opicron/mysticbbs/README.md

 - changed ENTRYPOINT to CMD so it can be overriden
 - added logger to synology console
   - possible to blacklist log lines
-- added logrotate to replace Mystic truncate
+- added logrotate to replace Mystic roll
-  - Mystic was not truncating/rotating some files
+  - set roll type to "none" in mystic
-  - now all *.log files are handled by logrotate
+  - all *.log files are handled by logrotate

 11/08/2020:
 - added cleanup signal to entrypoint bash script